Skip to Content

 Instructions

-• Let them cool for 5 minutes before serving.
+• Set the oats aside to cool and set for 3-5 minutes before serving.

 Notes